-51. National School Feeding Programme - PNAE - it has recently been reformulated by means of Law No. 11.947/2009, which extended it to all public basic education (including high schools) and young and adults reaching 47 million students (in 2010).
-This law established the investment of at least 30% of resources allocated to PNAE to buy products for family farming, without bidding, giving priority to organic foods and / or agro-ecological, so as to facilitate the provision of healthier food and closer to local tastes.
-It also has extended financial transfers for indigenous students and runway slave settlements.
+51 National School Meal Program - PNAE - it has recently been reformulated by means of Law No. 11.947/2009, which extended it to all public basic education (including high schools) and young and adults reaching 47 million students (in 2010).
+This law established the investment of at least 30% of resources allocated to PNAE to buy products from family farming, without bidding, giving priority to organic foods and / or agro-ecological, so as to facilitate the provision of healthier food and closer to local tastes.
+It also has extended financial transfers for indigenous peoples students and members of the "Quilombolas" communities.

-52 As a challenge, it is important that PNAE consolidate and disseminate its system of monitoring and evaluation, as well as the systematic expansion and qualification of actions of food and nutrition education, to make the program an effective space to promote healthy eating and the formation of legal subjects.
+52 As a challenge, it is important that PNAE consolidates and disseminates its system of monitoring and evaluation, as well as the systematic expansion and qualification of actions of food and nutrition education, to make the program an effective space to promote healthy eating and the formation of legal citizens.

 53 SAN Public Equipment Network - built from 2003, currently has over 500 units in operation.
-Public equipments for large and medium size cities being more present in the South and Southeast.
+Public equipment for large and medium size cities is more present in the South and Southeast.
 The main challenge is the expansion of the capillary network throughout the country.
-Moreover, there is a need for institutionalization, defining the obligations and responsibilities of federal agencies, standardization of services, sustainability of the equipment by the direct action of the state and their integrating with the PAA in order to strengthen the structure of decentralized networks of SAN.
+Moreover, there is a need for institutionalization, defining the obligations and responsibilities of federal agencies, standardization of services, and sustainability of the equipment by the direct action of the state and their integrating with the PAA in order to strengthen the structure of decentralized networks of SAN.

-54 Food Distribution to Specific Groups - Focusing on the distribution of food to greatly vulnerable populations between 2003 and 2008 over 220 tons of food were delivered through food baskets for families camped out awaiting the Agrarian Reform Program, the terrace communities (by capillarity they hold before the black and the lower purchasing power population), the indigenous, the runway slave settlements, those affected by dams and the populations living in municipalities affected of public calamities.
+54 Food Distribution to Specific Groups - Focusing on the distribution of food to greatly vulnerable populations between 2003 and 2008, over 220 tons of food was delivered through food baskets for families camped out awaiting for the Agrarian Reform Program, the "povos de terreiro" communities (traditional communities engaged in African original religions), who are even in a lower stage than the black population and the lower purchasing power population, the indigenous peoples, the "Quilombolas" settlements, those affected by dams and the populations living in municipalities affected by public calamities.

-55 Indigenous Portfolio - Projects of Portfolio Indigenous support food production for self-sustainability, such as the creation of community gardens, animal husbandry, agro-forestry, handicrafts, extractivism, recovery of degraded areas; access to water and construction of food equipment, among others.
+55 Indigenous Peoples Portfolio - These Projects support food production for self-sustainability, such as the creation of community gardens, animal breeding, agro-forestry, handicrafts, extractives, recovery of degraded areas, access to water and construction of food equipment, among others.
 There are nearly 300 supported projects, serving 22.000 indigenous families.
 Institutional instability is the main challenge, by being part of a project ending in 2011.

-56 Access to Water for Consumption and Production - We analyzed two programs for the northeastern semi-arid region: the Cisterns Program (First Water), which between 2003 and 2009, built 273 thousand tanks, which serve 1.4 million people; and the Program Second Water (water for production), that between 2007 and 2009 made 2,892 deployments.
+56 Access to Water for Consumption and Production - We analyzed two programs for the northeastern semi-arid region: the Cisterns Program (First Water), which between 2003 and 2009, built 273 thousand tanks, which serve 1.4 million people; and the Second Water Program (water for production), which between 2007 and 2009 made 2,892 deployments.
 A challenge of these actions is to monitor the quality of water available to families.

-57 Worker Food Program -PAT - In August 2010, it served 131,000 businesses, covering 13 million workers.
-It is a program focused on the Southeast and has more than 70% of workers with fewer than five minimum wages.
-On the agenda of the PAT it is necessary major revisions in its legal framework, which allow widen access to the benefits of workers, following the changes occurring in the labor market and that can also take them to areas where industrial development is still being built.
+57 Worker's Food Program -PAT - In August 2010, it served 131,000 businesses, covering 13 million workers.
+It is a program focused on the Southeast and has more than 70% of workers who earn less than five minimum wages.
+On the agenda of the PAT major revisions are necessary in its legal framework, which allow widen access to the benefits of workers, following the changes occurring in the labor market and that can also take them to areas where industrial development is still being built.
 As in other programs, the component of food and nutrition education needs to be strengthened in the PAT.